gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-lessons.md

 possible and you are able to be a highly valuable contributer for new ideas or requirements.
 Maybe with a new technology ideas can be implemented much easier or make requirements possible to implement.

+## Learn concepts not technologies or tools

+- information hiding and encapsulation
+- coupling and cohesion
+- object oriented programming, objects, inheritance, polymorphism
+- functional programming - learn about immutability, high-order functions, pure functions, avoiding side-effect
+- concurrency - there a different approaches to this like shared memory (old-school), CSP golang style or clojure core.async, Actor based with Scala Akka or Erlang, or just avoid it completely with an event-based approach like nodejs
+- Test Driven Development - can be used in every language even if there is no test-framework, you can write your own
+- ACID (transactions) - crucial so you know what you do not have to implement in your application but is given to you from the SQL-database
+- Scaling with sharding/replication not only use AWS Dynamo DB but have some background to make reasonable design decision about your data model
+- Networking Layers not TCP/IP layer implementation
+- Machine learning algorithms not only Tensorflow or pytorch or Sci-Kit
+- Math never gets old!

+In order to gain a full understanding of these concepts, sure you spend some efforts to learn an appropriate technology.

+“The only way to learn a new programming language is by writing programs in it.”
+Dennis Ritchie, inventor of the C programming language

 ## Learn Lisp (even if you do not use at your daily work)